 What is an auditor?

 An auditor takes a course, but does not receive credit.
-Some auditors will read all of the assigned texts and even take the exams, others will simply come to the class meetings to hear the lectures.
+Auditors don’t have to do any assignments or even come to class every time if they have a conflict.
+Some will read some or all of the assigned texts and even take the exams, others will simply come to the class meetings to hear the lectures.
 Click here for registration information.

 What courses are available?